riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 meteor add testing
 {% endhighlight %}

-Now we can use it in our `task-list` spec.
+Now we have access to it in our `task-list` spec.

 #####/tests/jasmine/client/integration/todos/task-list-spec.js
 {% highlight JavaScript %}